cabinlab/hassio-addons/README.md

 ## Add-ons

-### Claude Terminal
+### Claude Home

-A web-based terminal interface with Claude Code CLI pre-installed.
+An AI-powered web-based terminal interface with Claude Code CLI pre-installed.
 This add-on provides a terminal environment directly in your Home Assistant dashboard, allowing you to use Claude's powerful AI capabilities for coding, automation, and configuration tasks.

 Features:
 - Web terminal access through your Home Assistant UI